-A prenuptial agreement was successfully challenged in a Florida Court of Appeal case captioned Bates v.
-Bates.
+In a case captioned Bates v.
+Bates, a prenuptial agreement was successfully challenged.
 The facts of this case are as follows.
 In May of 2001, the Husband and Wife met in Colombia through a singles website.
 Husband was a forty-one year-old pilot.
 Wife was eighteen years old.
 Husband didn’t speak Spanish.
 Wife spoke little English.
 The parties used a translator during their initial meetings.
 They used a chaperone to accompany them on their dates.
 In June 2001, the Wife got pregnant, and the Husband paid for her to have an abortion.

 As a precondition to getting married, the Husband required the Wife to execute a prenuptial agreement.
 Sixteen years after the parties were married, the Wife filed for divorce, and sought to invalidate the prenuptial agreement.
 The trial court found that the Wife was in severe pain and distress from the abortion when she signed the prenuptial agreement.
 Additionally, the trial court found that the Husband required the Wife to either sign the prenuptial agreement on the day before the wedding, or there was not going to be a wedding.
 The Wife was also told that if she did not sign the prenuptial agreement, she was not going to be permitted to immigrate to the United States.